robdodson/robdodson.github.com/source/_posts/2012-05-03-d3-basics-an-introduction-to-scales.markdown

 {% img center http://www.jeromecukier.net/wp-content/uploads/2011/08/d3scale1.png 'An example of how scales work' %}

 Jerome has [an excelent blog post](http://www.jeromecukier.net/blog/2011/08/11/d3-scales-and-color/) covering scales in D3 which inspired me to write my own post.
-Definitely check it out :) I feel like a great way to learn something is to not only read about it a bunch but to write about it.
+Definitely read his as well!
+I feel like a great way to learn something is to not only read about it a bunch but to write about it.
 Hearing different views on the same topic often helps me solidify a concept.

 ### Class Work Time

 <!-- D3.js -->
 <script type='text/javascript'>

-x = d3.scale.linear()
+var x = d3.scale.linear()
     .domain([0, 100])
     .range([0, 10]);